- Current rules

 international student means a student who is not an Australian citizen, a permanent resident of Australia or a New Zealand citizen

-major means either a single major or a double major undertaken by a student in an undergraduate degree course
+major means either a single major or an extended major undertaken by a student in an undergraduate degree course

 nominated major means a major nominated by a student in their course